 Everyone seems to prepare for a new baby by gathering up things for a hospital bag and collecting baby toys and clothes.
 But rarely do we stop to think about the post-baby and after birth must haves.

 Maybe it’s because no one really talks about what it’s really like after the baby comes.
 Maybe because we’re consumed in the moment of having our baby that we forget about ourselves.
+But in effort to change this, we’ve created a whole series on postpartum care for new moms.

 Or maybe because it’s a really unglamorous postpartum list.
 Really, it’s not pretty, but it is so essential!
-(And if you’re looking for ideas on what to buy for dad after baby comes, my husband and I brainstormed some of our favorite ideas!)

 Why every mom needs a Postpartum Care Kit